 Obviously, we must experiment!
 Are we not told that the only sure path to scientific knowledge—which is like regular knowledge, but better, because it is certified by Experts—is the randomized controlled experiment?
 Do they not insist that anecdotal evidence, the data gathered by our own eyes and experience, does not count?

-Therefore we must plan a randomized controlled experiment, calculate a p-value, and then, and only then, can we decide if other woods, lengths, colors, smells, thicknesses, pliabilities, bark status, left- or right-handed thrusts, stakes with and without heads lopped off, head lopped off first then stakes through heart, and vice versa, black versus white garlic, raw versed roasted, and so on and so forth.
+Therefore we must plan a randomized controlled experiment, calculate a p-value, and then, and only then, can we decide if other woods, lengths, colors, smells, thicknesses, pliabilities, bark status, left- or right-handed thrusts, stakes with and without vampire heads lopped off, head lopped off first then stakes through heart, and vice versa, black versus white garlic, raw versed roasted, and so on and so forth.

-We need to gather a large number of undead, the exact number being decided by complex sample size equations, thrusting through some with holly, others with oak, and so on, all randomized.
+We need to gather a large number of undead, the exact number being decided by complex sample size equations, thrusting some through with holly, others with oak, and so on, all randomized.
 If we don’t randomize, the results we gathered would not count.

 Why?
 They would not have the blessing on randomization upon them, a blessing which is needed in order to apply probability to the results.
 Or, rather, to extract it.
 The results themselves are imbued with probability by the magic of randomization.